Skip to content

 Typical LLM flow

-Or shortcut when the LLM already knows the schema from a prior turn:
+Shortcut when the LLM already knows the op key (e.g. from a prior wick_search hit):

 wick_search({query: "loki query"}) → matched tool_id